SafeAD: Shaping the Future of Computer Vision for Autonomous Driving

 An important differentiation there is between hands-off and eyes-off driving: hands-off is convenient, but if you still need to monitor the car actively, that’s stressful.
 The first level 3 autonomous cars will allow you to take your eyes off the road.
 When a critical situation occurs, you get an alarm and 10 seconds to focus back on the street.
 This is a massive comfort improvement and a viable approach for large-scale deployment, where currently lots of money lies.
 And it’s still a huge technological challenge to have these guarantees and ensure interpretability: for the car to figure out where it can handle the scene or has to give an alarm.

-Breaking into the automotive industry took us building a strong network and talking to the right people.
-We thought, as we come from research and know what cool technology can do and large companies don’t have it, they should be interested.
+Breaking into the automotive industry required us to build a strong network and talk to the right people.
+We thought that, as we come from research and know what cool technology can do and large companies don’t have it, they should be interested.
 But we learned that all the cool technology is worthless without having the right connections.

 People won’t even tell you that they’re interested in your technology unless they know you.
-You need to talk to established industry experts, the ones that built big departments with 200 people and had to manage big projects with big budgets.
-Once they got to know us and evaluated our technology, we landed our first projects with real customers, which helped us a lot to tailor our solution to customer needs.
+You need to talk to established industry experts, the ones who built big departments with 200 people and had to manage big projects with big budgets.
+Once they got to know us and evaluated our technology, we landed our first projects with real customers, which helped us a lot in tailoring our solution to customer needs.

 What Advice Would You Give Fellow Deep Tech Founders?